munniomer/30DaysOfCV/rules.md

 # Rules of the 30 Days Of Computer Vision Challenge

 ## Main Commitment
-### I will practice my Computer Vision Nanodegree topics for at least 2 hours everyday for the next 30 days.
+### I will practice my CV Nanodegree topics for at least 2 hours everyday for the next 30 days.

 #### Start Date
 December 22nd, 2019